kprokofi/light-weight-face-anti-spoofing/README.md

 ```bash
 python3 demo/demo.py --fd_model /path_to_face_detecor.xml --spf_model /path_to_antispoofing_model.xml --cam_id 0;
 ```
-Refer to --help for additional parmeters.
-If you are using pytorch model then you need to specify training config with '--config' option.
+Refer to `--help` for additional parameters.
+If you are using pytorch model then you need to specify training config with `--config` option.
+To run demo on the video, you should change `--cam_id` on `--video` option and specify your_video.mp4